-In reality, despite General/President Grant setting an example as a well-known binge drinker, veterans were not necessarily more likely to drink and there were several economic and cultural factors that were behind the rise of alcohol consumption.
+In reality, while General/President Grant was well-known for being the most heralded officer and leader in America and not afraid to take a drink, veterans were not necessarily more likely to drink and there were several economic and cultural factors that were behind the rise of alcohol consumption.

 Heavy taxation ended after the war, which made alcohol more affordable.
 A huge boom of immigrants from Ireland and Germany brought a strong drinking culture with them in the mid-1800s.
 These two elements combined were a significant influence on the direction of American social customs by 1900.
 A large consumer base emerged and saloons opened and inexpensive beer was brewed to support them.